Did you know that there was a wonderful live lions act in Hungerford?

 Beware of the Lions!

-Jimmy Whittaker kindly contributed the following article (Oct 2017), adding to the information previously given by John and Brenda Newton:
+Jimmy Whittaker kindly contributed the following article (Oct 2017):

 Just as you drive into Hungerford from Newbury you’ll be tempted to crane your neck to eye up a magnificent, standalone and recently re-thatched cottage on your right.
 If you are so bold to venture further and sneak through the garden gate, as I once did, you’ll see this cottage in its full magnificent splendour, calling to mind the story book cottage of Hansel and Gretel.